 For more guidance, watch the video below which explains how to measure and hang curtains.

 5. Paint your walls

 Another easy way to spruce up your living space is to put on an old shirt, get your rollers out, and paint your walls.
 It might seem like a big task, but painting a room yourself can actually be pretty therapeutic.

 Painting your walls can instantly reinvigorate and transform your whole living space, and there are literally thousands of different paint colours to choose from.
-To explore different colour schemes, have a look at Dulux’s helpful colour inspiration guide, or head over to your local B&Q or Homebase instead.
+To explore different colour schemes for 2024, have a read of Dulux’s trending colours guide, or head over to your local B&Q or Homebase instead.

-If you’re hesitant about painting an entire room or living area, you could always paint a single wall or alcove as a feature wall for a pretty pop of colour.
+If you’re hesitant about painting an entire room, you could always paint a single wall or alcove as a feature wall for a pretty pop of colour.
 You’ll save a few pennies this way too.

 If you’re doing a DIY paint job, check out the video below that’ll show you step-by-step how to paint a room.

 If you don’t want to splurge on a new sofa, you can easily liven up your couch by adding some new cushions or throws.
 Cushions have got to be the most versatile of all soft furnishings.
 There are so many different colours, shapes, sizes, and textures, and mixing them up can create a fun, artistic effect.